 - been in contact with a confirmed or suspected COVID-19 case in the past 14 days

-- returned from overseas travel in the past 14 days, or been in close contact with someone who has returned from overseas travel in the past 14 days
+- travelled interstate to known hotspots in the past 14 days, or been in close contact with someone who has done so

 - felt unwell, including but not limited to symptoms of COVID-19 such as fever, cough, sore throat or shortness of breath

-then your dental appointment at Preventive Dentistry must be scheduled for 14 days after your return from overseas or last contact with a COVID-19 case, or when your symptoms have resolved and you are no longer considered a risk.
+then your dental appointment at Preventive Dentistry must be scheduled for 14 days after your return from travel or last contact with an at-risk person , or when your symptoms have resolved and you are no longer considered a risk.

 Preventive Dentistry has taken a no compromise approach to our additional protocols to prevent the spread of COVID-19.

 - use alcohol-based hand sanitiser to disinfect your hands upon arrival as well as on departure from the practice

 - do not touch your eyes, nose, mouth or face